hturnbull93/hturnbull93/README.md

 ### Communication

-Often I have needed to keep multiple stakeholders informed about the progress of projects, be they the project manager, a freelance client, or a team mate on the project.
+Often I have needed to keep multiple stakeholders informed about the progress of projects, be they the project manager, a freelance client, or a teammate on the project.

 Understanding each of their needs and clarifying the meaning of their questions allows me to give them the information they care about in a way they understand.

 ### Technical Skill